composer/composer/doc/articles/scripts.md

 - **pre-file-download**: occurs before files are downloaded and allows you to manipulate the `HttpDownloader` object prior to downloading files based on the URL to be downloaded.
+- **post-file-download**: occurs after package dist files are downloaded and allows you to perform additional checks on the file if required.
 - **pre-command-run**: occurs before a command is executed and allows you to manipulate the `InputInterface` object's options and arguments to tweak a command's behavior.